hfoley/PrecisionLearning/README.md

 3. You may also need addtional modules if you have installed Az package some time ago.
 Az.Synapse (https://www.powershellgallery.com/packages/Az.DataFactory) and Az.Synapse (https://www.powershellgallery.com/packages/Az.Synapse).

-## Steps
-Each folder contains PowerShell, json files to assist with pipelines/parameters, and/or SQL scripts you'll need to update for your environment.
-Further details are in the readme of each section.

-1. Start here to create Azure resources above >> [01 Create Resources](https://github.com/hfoley/SynapseLoadV2/tree/master/01%20Create%20Resources)

-2. Start here to only want to create the Azure Data Factory components >> [02 ADF Create](https://github.com/hfoley/SynapseLoadV2/tree/master/02%20ADF%20Create).

-3. Start here if you only need to create the metadata tables >> [03 SQL Scripts](https://github.com/hfoley/SynapseLoadV2/tree/master/03%20SQL%20Scripts)